Detroit/Hamtramck Assembly: Dodge (1911–1980)

 John and Horace had grown up on factory floors and machine shops, and they made sure their employees were well cared for.
 The Dodge facility had a complete medical facility, with doctors and nurses on duty at all times, an efficient plant security department, and a well-equipped firefighting department with direct contact with the local Hamtramck Fire Department.

-The plant included a "welfare department" which looked after workers’ social needs and, reflecting the innovative nature of the Dodge brothers, a machine shop they called "the Playpen" where employees who wanted to fix or invent things could indulge in their ideas after hours.
-The facility had an executive dining room for senior plant and corporate officials, and a cafeteria for office and plant employees, complete with a fully equipped kitchen; a smaller facility in Plant 4 prepared hot food for distribution directly to the factory areas via small trolleys.
-The factory was approximately two miles south of Lynch Road Assembly which built Plymouth products exclusively until 1962.
+The plant included a "welfare department" that looked after workers’ social needs and, reflecting the innovative nature of the Dodge brothers, a machine shop they called "the Playpen," where employees who wanted to fix or invent things could indulge in their ideas after hours.
+The facility had an executive dining room for senior plant and corporate officials and a cafeteria for office and plant employees, complete with a fully equipped kitchen; a smaller facility in Plant 4 prepared hot food for distribution directly to the factory areas via small trolleys.
+The factory was approximately two miles south of Lynch Road Assembly, which built Plymouth products exclusively until 1962.
 When the Chrysler C platform was introduced in 1965, the factory manufactured Dodge and Plymouth products that shared the platform.

+By the 1970s, manufacturing and assembly needs began to diminish.
+A few small buildings around the facility were demolished, and others were repurposed to uses like research and record storage.
+By 1979, only 5,200 hourly employees remained at the plant, a sliver of the 36,000 employees that worked there during the peak in the 1940s.
+Dodge was struggling financially, and in an effort to cut costs it announced in spring 1979 that the plant would be closing.
+The plant subsequently closed on January 4, 1980.